Cardinal-Cryptography/AlephBFT/types/README.md

 This package is a part of the AlephBFT toolset.
 For more information, see the README in the top-level directory.

-Traits that need to be implemented by the user.
+Contains traits that need to be implemented by the user.

 [crate-image]: https://img.shields.io/crates/v/aleph-bft-types.svg
 [crate-link]: https://crates.io/crates/aleph-bft-types